 How to Find Your Ideal Niche Social Network

 No matter what your industry, there’s likely a related niche social network out there—you just need to find it.

 A simple search for your industry plus the phrase “social network” will likely yield some results you can work with.
-For example, if you’re a car brand, a Google search for “automotive social network” will yield myCARiD for car enthusiasts and Automotive Social for car dealers.
+For example, if you’re a car brand, a Google search for “automotive social network” will yield myCARiD for car enthusiasts.

 Sites like social mention, linkbird and buzzsumo give you an easy way to find out where people are talking about your brand, competitors or industry.
 With just a few keyword searches, you can learn where the most active users congregate, and then market to them on those channels.

 If you’ve been marketing your product or service on large social networks like Twitter, Facebook and Pinterest, you’ve probably realized that your ability to reach your target audience is limited.
 If you utilize niche social networks—where your target market is already active—you’ll likely see higher engagement and ultimately, conversions.

 An effective way to harness niche social networks is through encouraging social sharing on those networks.
 With AddThis Share Tools, you can customize your share buttons to include hundreds of online networks and services.
 In addition to the big sites like Facebook, Twitter, Pinterest and LinkedIn, you’ll also find networks for sports, news, politics and music enthusiasts, plus much more.
 Once you’ve identified the niche social networks your target audience is using, you can encourage sharing on those sites by adding them to your share toolbar.

 Your potential customers are out there, and they’re likely talking about your brand, products and services, competitors, and industry.
 Listening to them is an important way to find out where they congregate online and what they’re looking for.
 Giving them the tools to share relevant content that you create is an easy way to make them ambassadors for your brand and give your content authority.

 Last modified: September 14th, 2018